kate-crosby/quant_genR_tucson/README.md

-# quant_genR_tucson
+# Software/data carpentry lesson for the Tucson Plant Breeding Institute in January 2018

-Repo for quantitative gen for Tucson Plant Breeding Institute
+Repo for quantitative genetics in R for Tucson Plant Breeding Institute, co-taught with Chris Hamm.